 Vision: Motion Design software that gives the most comprehensive and flexible design tool for multi-axis machines.
 Motion Design Software that provides unique capabilities and design opportunities.

 MechDesigner: released 2011

-Vision: Software to provide all the motion, mechanism and cam design tools a machine design engineer needs for packaging, assembly, and textile machine design.
-To visualize complete machine models, with as many cams and mechanism as the machine.
-To provide all kinematic, force and torque data that is needed to make the best possible design decisions and so be able to design the best machines.
+Vision: Software to provide all the motion, mechanism, and cam design tools a machine design engineer needs for packaging, assembly, and textile machine design.
+To visualize complete machine models, with as many cams and mechanisms as the machine.
+To provide all kinematic, force, and torque data that is needed to make the best possible design decisions and so be able to design the best machines.

 Dr Kevin Stamp

 Kevin Stamp started his career in the Merchant Navy with a 4-year Apprenticeship.
 He left to complete a degree in Mechanical Engineering and a PhD in High-Speed Packaging Machinery at the Mechanisms and Machines Group, Liverpool John Moores University.
 Here, he developed his passion for mechanisms, kinematics, and motion design.